stackbit-projects/silvestru-site-f4da8/services.md

           Technically, "everything" is a sales page.
-In practice however, these tend to be the type of pages that are seen by people already somewhat familiar with your company or at least they have clicked on a very enticing banner expecting more carrot.
+In practice however, these tend to be the type of pages that are seen by people already somewhat familiar with your company or at least they have clicked on a very enticing banner dangling the carrot.
 Clever!

-          But now the real heavy duty begins: presenting your story, your product, its benefits, answering objections -- all structured in a way that keeps them hooked and engaged so that when they check Facebook or what their dog is doing on their home webcam, they come back to resume reading all about your enticing offer.
-And of course, eventually they will click the CTA.
+          But now the real heavy duty begins: presenting your story, your product, its benefits, answering objections -- all structured in a way that keeps them hooked and engaged all the way down to your offer.
         actions: []
         image_alt: Sales Pages and LPs
         video_embed_html: ''